ssilverman/QNEthernet/README.md

 [Changing lwIP configuration macros in `lwipopts.h`](#changing-lwip-configuration-macros-in-lwipoptsh) for changing the IP stack configuration.

+Note that disabling features means that the build will not include those features, thus saving space.

 ### Configuring macros using the Arduino IDE

 _[Current as of this writing: Arduino IDE 2.0.4, Teensyduino 1.58]_